alexwlchan/alexwlchan.net/src/_drafts/filtering-netlify-analytics.md

   class="screenshot"
 %}

-Sometimes this table contains useful data -- like the fact that I have two images I didn't redirect, which still get several hundred hits a month ([fixed](/images/2022/guest_headers_card.png), [fixed](/talks/hypothesis-intro/hypothesis-slide029.png)).
+Sometimes this table contains useful data -- like the fact that I have two images I didn't redirect, which still get several hundred hits a month (<a href="/images/2022/guest_headers_card.png" data-proofer-ignore>fixed</a>, <a href="/talks/hypothesis-intro/hypothesis-slide029.png" data-proofer-ignore>fixed</a>).
 But a lot of the hits are from malicious bots, crawling the web for vulnerable PHP or WordPress installations.
 Since I don't run PHP, I'm not worried about them breaking anything; these errors are just noise.